shubhankar200309/shubhankar200309/README.md

 His canvas?

-- **AWS Cloud Security Enthusiast**: Focused on AWS, Shubhankar is laying a strong foundation to build secure, scalable cloud systems.
-His AWS Cloud Practitioner certification reflects his dedication and career focus.
+- **AWS Cloud Security Enthusiast**: With a focus on AWS and certification as a Cloud Practitioner, he aims to build secure, scalable cloud systems.
 - **AI-Driven Cloud Defense**: As an AWS AI Practitioner, he explores how AI can enhance cloud security through smart, adaptive solutions.

 **BEYOND THE DIGITAL HORIZON** 🏊‍♂️🎮

 A **state-level swimmer and avid game**r, Shubhankar blends discipline and strategy with a passion for tech.
 These traits help him approach cybersecurity with creativity and precision.
 He’s driven to redefine cloud security—collaborating with innovators to build resilient, future-ready systems.

 ---